 Requirements

-1. Prepare the askui Test Environment
+1. Prepare the AskUI Test Environment

-Install and initialize askui
+Install and Initialize AskUI

-Configure askui for Android
+Configure AskUI for Android Devices

-We need to run the UiController manually with an extra argument to specify the runtime mode, as the current version of askui(ver.
-0.4) doesn't provide the API for running it with the runtime option yet.
+We need to run the AskUI Controller manually with an extra argument to specify the runtime mode for Android.

 2. Try Annotating